-We will inform applicants not offered acceptance into the program of their active list status by January and ask you to confirm your interest in being added to the active list.
-Alternates may be accepted from the active list as late as June.
+We will inform candidates who have been interviewed but were not offered acceptance into the program of their eligibility for our active list status by January.
+The Program asks candidates to confirm their interest in being added to the active list.
+Candidates may be accepted from the active list as late as June.

 Will High Point University (HPU) graduates be given preferential admission to the program?

 All High Point University graduates who meet the admission requirements will be invited for an interview.
 Current HPU students who meet the admission requirements, including earning a bachelor’s degree from HPU prior to PA program enrollment, receive consideration for interview under this policy.

 International students are welcome to apply as long as they have met the minimum admissions requirements, including an earned bachelor’s degree from a U.S. college or university that is regionally accredited.

 International applicants who are offered an interview should be prepared to travel to campus.
 International applicants are responsible for their own student visa fees and paperwork, and should note that there is no funding, such as US federal financial aid, available for international applicants.
 HPU requires additional documentation from international applicants to assess their immigration/citizenship status and ability to support themselves financially for the duration of the PA program.

 Do you give preferential treatment to in-state students?